io-sea/recommendation-system/cluster_simulator/docs/index.rst

-..
-Cluster Simulator documentation master file, created by sphinx-quickstart on Thu May 19 09:54:53 2022.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Cluster Simulator's documentation!
 =============================================
 **Cluster Simulator** is a python package that allows to simulate an HPC application execution on a cluster with heterogeneous tier levels.
 It supports also the use of high performance ephemeral tiers as burst buffers.